sagemath/trac_to_gh/Issue 7414.md

 # Issue 7414: improve {from,to}_inversion_vector

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7414

 Original creator: ylchapuy